-Using the shocking events of the 2023 Hellfire Gala as a backdrop, Jean Grey reflects on her past to help find answers for what she can do in the present.
+Using the shocking events of the 2023 Hellfire Gala as a backdrop, Jean Grey reflects on her past to help find the answers on how she save Krakoa in the present.

-Recently, Marvel has brought back classic X-Men creators for nostalgic-driven stories set during a specific time in a character’s publication history.
+Marvel has brought back classic X-Men creators in recent years for nostalgia-driven stories set during a specific time in a character’s publication history.
 However, what sets this one apart is that it also ties into current events.
-This allows the series to be less of a nostalgia-fest for older readers and something that is more character-driven.
+This allows the series to be less of a nostalgia-fest for older readers and something that is more character-driven as a result.

-Jean Grey #1 goes on sale 23rd August.
+Jean Grey #1 was published on 23rd August.

 Realm of X #1 (of 4)